liiight/notifiers/source/index.rst

 Got an app or service and you want to enable your users to use notifications with their provider of choice?
 Working on a script and you want to receive notification based on its output?
 You don't need to implement a solution yourself, or use individual provider libs.
 A one stop shop for all notification providers with a unified and simple interface.

-Click for a list of currently supported :ref:`providers`
+Click for a list of currently supported :ref:`providers`.
+See latest changes in :ref:`changelog`.

 Advantages
 ----------